 The Directors in office at the end of the year received no remuneration in respect of their appointments as Directors.
 Remuneration disclosed relates to that received in relation to the ordinary course of employment as employees of Vesuvius Holdings Limited.
-The remuneration of Directors employed by Vesuvius plc (including that of the highest paid Director) is disclosed in the 2021 Annual Report and Financial Statements of Vesuvius plc.
+The remuneration of Directors employed by Vesuvius plc (including that of the highest paid Director) is disclosed in the Vesuvius plc Annual Report 2023.
 No recharge is made to the Company in respect of remuneration borne by Vesuvius plc.

-During the year the number of Directors who were receiving benefits and share incentive s was as follows: 2021 2020 No. No. Received or were entitled to receive shares under long term incentive schemes 4 4 Exercised options during the year 3 2 Accruing benefits under money purchase pension scheme 3 3
+During the year the number of Directors who were receiving benefits and awards under long term incentive plans was as follows:

+2023 2022

+No. No.

+Received or were entitled to receive shares under long term incentive schemes 5 4

+Exercised options during the year 5 3

+Accruing benefits under money purchase pension scheme 4 3